maksymovchynnikov/Metastable-dynamics/README.md

 The underlying physics is described in the associated preprints [2411.00931](https://arxiv.org/abs/2411.00931) and [2411.00892](https://arxiv.org/abs/2411.00892).

+## Structure of the code

+The code consists of a few notebooks:

+* <dt><code>main.nb</code></dt>
+* <dt><code>plot-numbers.nb</code></dt>
+* <dt><code>plot-distributions.nb</code></dt>

 ## How to launch

 Just launch the initialization cells in the main notebook <code>main.nb</code>.
 Additional details are provided in the Appendix of [2411.00931](https://arxiv.org/abs/2411.00931).

-For the given implemented model, after launching the initialization cells, just launch manually the content of the chapter "Launching for mass and lifetime grids".
+For the given implemented model, after launching the initialization cells, launch manually the content of the chapter "Launching for mass and lifetime grids".

+If you want to visualize the dynamics of the LLP for the given mass and lifetime, launch the content of the chapter "Illustrating the dynamics".

 The corresponding [Zenodo repository](https://doi.org/10.5281/zenodo.14020343) containts precomputed data that may be used to make some plots from the associated preprints.